GSA/fedramp-gov/_posts/2018-03-08-march-13th-webinar-on-comon-docs.md

 * Making it easier to reference aspects of the process that previously were not documented
 * Creating structure in parts of the process that may have been interpreted differently by CSPs and JAB Reviewers

-Details outlining these can be found on our blog, posted on January 31st.
+Details outlining these can be found on our <a href="https://www.fedramp.gov/new-conmon-documents-available/">blog</a> , posted on January 31st.

 On March 13th, from 1-2 pm ET, FedRAMP will be holding a webinar that will provide an overview of the updates made to FedRAMP’s ConMon documents, including both updates to existing documents and new documents.
 These documents include: